2026 4-H Camp Opportunities

 - Serve on committees or other groups to plan programs at camp

-- Conduct yourself in an appropriate manner before, during, and after camp while serving as a role model to campers and peers
+- Conduct self in an appropriate manner before, during, and after camp while serving as a role model to campers and peers

 - Assist staff and other counselors with camp activities; work as a team to implement the activities